ruv-ohf/standards/recommendations/Messaging.md

 ## Adopt

   - [Amazon SQS](http://aws.amazon.com/sqs/)
-    For worker queues, SQS has proven to be an effective technology and is use in several projects at Gilt.
+    For worker queues, SQS has proven to be an effective technology and is in use in several projects at Gilt.

 ## Assess